 If you’re a new mom, it can be intimidating bathing baby for the first time.
 After having five kids, I’ve given lots of baby baths, so I wanted to share some of the tips I’ve learned through the years on how to bathe a baby.
-This post is sponsored by Baby Dove, and all ideas and opinions are always my own.

 My youngest is five months old, and bath time is one of my favorite times with her.
 She was a bit unsure of her baby bath the first few times, but now she loves her bath time!

 Gather everything you’ll need BEFORE you start the baby bath.

 This includes the baby soap, lotion, a wash cloth, a towel, a fresh diaper, and clean clothes.
 Once you start your baby’s bath, you don’t want to have to get up again to grab something.
 Have everything set out and ready to go before you even start the water or bring in the baby.